Here, I’m going to present a big list of the reasons why small businesses need a website.

 You might be thinking that competing with big players in the industry is very difficult because they have unlimited resources.

 Well, it’s true to some extent but customers don’t always look that.
-A great user experience is something people really expect from any business they deal with.
+Great user experience is something people really expect from any business they deal with.

 And, a well-designed website and right marketing strategies can easily pull a ton of visits to your local store.
 Actually, small business owners can help people on a ground level with the simplest solutions where major companies are too big to realize.